Jenny Blackford's Web Site

 Short Stories for Adults:

-2. "Trolls' Night Out" (adult fantasy) published in Jack Dann's anthology Dreaming Again (HarperCollins Voyager), July 2008.
-Dreaming Again is the ten-year-on follow-up volume to the World Fantasy Award-winning Dreaming Down Under (which Jack edited with Janeen Webb).
+"Trolls' Night Out" (adult fantasy) published in Jack Dann's anthology Dreaming Again (HarperCollins Voyager), July 2008.
 This story received an Honorable Mention from Gardner Dozois in his Year's Best Science Fiction 26.

-4. "The Arrows of Apollo" published in Origins, ed Eric Reynolds, Dec 2009.
+"The Arrows of Apollo" (YA-crossover historical fiction) published in Origins, ed Eric Reynolds, Dec 2009.

-5. "A Terrible Beauty" (a nasty fable featuring Athena, Hera and the Morrigan) published in the February 2010 issue of Three Crow Press, the Morrigan Books Ezine (issue 6 volume 2), edited by Reece Notley.
-The webpage has disappeared, but you can read it online here (for free!).
+"A Terrible Beauty" (a fable featuring Athena, Hera and the Morrigan) published in the February 2010 issue of Three Crow Press, the Morrigan Books Ezine (issue 6 volume 2), edited by Reece Notley.

-7. "Velvet Revolution" (adult sf) published in Cosmos magazine Aug/Sept 2010 issue (#34).
+"Velvet Revolution" (adult sf) published in Cosmos magazine Aug/Sept 2010 issue (#34).
 It's online here, and you can read it for free!
-This story received an Honorable Mention from Gardner Dozois in his Year's Best Science Fiction 28.
+This story received an Honorable Mention from Gardner Dozois in his Year's Best Science Fiction 28, and Rich Horton listed it as one of his two favourites from the magazine in 2010, also noting that Cosmos fiction is "consistently interesting".

-10. "A Moveable Feast" (adult fantasy/horror) published in Bloodstones, October 2012, edited by Amanda Pillar (Ticonderoga Publications).
-This story is being reprinted in the Year's Best Australian Fantasy and Horror 2012, edited by Talie Helene and Liz Grzyb (Ticonderoga Publications).
+"A Moveable Feast" (adult fantasy/horror) published in Bloodstones, October 2012, edited by Amanda Pillar (Ticonderoga Publications).
+This story has been reprinted in the Year's Best Australian Fantasy and Horror 2012, edited by Talie Helene and Liz Grzyb (Ticonderoga Publications).

 Short Stories for Children and Young Adults:

-4. "Bertie" (children's ghost story) published by The NSW School Magazine in the August Touchdown edition, 2005.
-It was the title story, with an especially gorgeous wrap-around cover by Kim Gamble.
+"Bertie" (children's ghost story) published by The NSW School Magazine in the August Touchdown edition, 2005.
+It was the title story, with a wrap-around cover by Kim Gamble.
 The School Magazine reprinted "Bertie" in a ghost story issue of Touchdown in 2009.

-15. "Six Legs, Three Heads" (children's science fiction) forthcoming in the NSW School Magazine.
+"Six Legs, Three Heads" (children's science fiction) published in the February 2014 Blast Off edition of the NSW School Magazine.

 You can read the first two chapters of The Priestess and the Slave at the publisher's website.